 With regard to displacement and impedance in the twin-aisle LCA market, the Appellate Body noted that, according to the Panel, the LA/MSF subsidy for the A330-200 expired in the post-implementation period.
 The Appellate Body noted, however, that the original panel found that it was likely that the A330-200 could have been launched even in the absence of the specific LA/MSF granted in respect of that programme because it was a derivative of the A330 and, therefore, required a comparatively small amount of funding to develop.
-Moreover, unlike for the A380 and A350XWB LA/MSF subsidies, there are no specific findings by the Panel relating to the issue of whether and how the "product effects" of the A330-200 LA/MSF subsidies continued beyond 2006 and into the post-implementation period.
-Based on its review of the Panel's finding on the "product effects" of LA/MSF subsidies on the A350XWB, the Appellate Body found that, in the absence of the LA/MSF subsidies for the A380 and A350XWB existing in the post-implementation period, Airbus would not have been able to offer the A350XWB at the time it did and with the features it had.
+Moreover, unlike for the A380 and A350XWB LA/MSF subsidies, there are no specific findings by the Panel relating to the issue of whether and how the "product effects" of the A330-200 LA/MSF subsidy continued beyond 2006 and into the post-implementation period.
+Based on its review of the Panel's finding on the "product effects" of LA/MSF subsidies for the A380 and A350XWB existing in the post-implementation period, Airbus would not have been able to offer the A380 and A350XWB at the time it did and with the features it had.
 The Appellate Body further recalled the Panel's finding that Airbus' A350XWB product offering was in direct competition with Boeing's twin-aisle LCA.